rahias20/DineConnect/README.md

 ## Downloading and Installing DineConnect APK
 DineConnect can be installed by downloading the APK file directly onto your Android device.
+The apk file is located in the build folder.
 Follow these steps to download and install:

 ### Steps to Install
 1. Enable Installation from Unknown Sources: